I went on a Brigade, now what? How to help volunteers take what they learned on Brigade and apply it to everyday life.

 Short on time?
 Be sure to focus on the section titled, “How Do People Learn How to Lead”

-Drew Dudley: Everyday Leadership
+Watch Video: Drew Dudley: Everyday Leadership

-Dig Deeper: Supplemental Questions
+Digging Deeper: Supplemental Questions

-Why is it important to volunteer in your local community as well as abroad?
-Should volunteers only focus on working in their local community?
-Why or why not?
+- Why is it important to volunteer in your local community as well as abroad?

 Reflection 3: Looking Back

-As you begin to fall back into the daily routine of work or study, it is sometimes difficult to adjust back to your home environment, especially after experiencing global inequalities on your Brigade.
+As you begin to fall back into the daily routine of work or study, it's sometimes difficult to adjust back to your home environment -- especially after experiencing global inequalities on your Brigade.
 Each Brigader has their own experiences that shape the way they view sustainable development.
-The final section of the post-Brigade curriculum will help guide you through re-adjusting back to your fast-paced university environment.

 Main Reflection Activity: Personal Reflection